-The majority of us spend an average of 30% of our time working and it doesn’t take long for any of us to feel unmotivated in the morning, if the company does not make an effort in keeping a positive workplace environment.
+The majority of us spend at least 50% of our awake time working.
+It doesn’t take long for some of us to feel unmotivated in the morning, especially if the company does not make an effort in keeping a positive workplace environment.

 We all agree that engaged employees are the company’s best asset.
 So it is time to get your employee engagement level at its best.